JonCrook/icl-ml-portfolio/README.md

 ## RESULTS
 Summary of the techniques deployed and their impact:

-Undersampling enabled strong identification of feature importance but produced a highly overfitted model.
+- Undersampling enabled strong identification of feature importance but produced a highly overfitted model.

-Oversampling gave the best performance.
+- Oversampling gave the best performance.

-Identifying low importance features enabled faster hyperparameter optimisation runs and then improved final model performance.
+- Identifying low importance features enabled faster hyperparameter optimisation runs and then improved final model performance.

-Removing outliers from the features with high importance to the target class did not have a positive effect.
+- Removing outliers from the features with high importance to the target class did not have a positive effect.
 More work needed to see if this can be made to add value.

+- The metric Area Under the Precision-Recall Curve (AUPRC) was used to determine the best performing model.

 The performance metrics for each of the versions of the model are as per the following table: